appbaseio/reactivesearch/content/docs/gettingstarted/why.md

 Since appbase.io clusters are deployed and managed using a Kubernetes based orchestration, you can easily view the usage of various resources like CPU, memory, and storage.
 For more information, you can read the docs for [clusters over here](/docs/hosting/clusters/).

-### Managed ElasticSearch
+### Managed Elasticsearch

-Another advantage of our managed ElasticSearch offering is full access to the underlying APIs without restriction.
-Other ElasticSearch providers like AWS limit access to your ElasticSearch API.
+Another advantage of our managed Elasticsearch offering is full access to the underlying APIs without restriction.
+Other Elasticsearch providers like AWS limit access to your Elasticsearch API.

-Along with full access to the underlying APIs, you also have full access to the ElasticSearch configuration and plugins that are installed.
+Along with full access to the underlying APIs, you also have full access to the Elasticsearch configuration and plugins that are installed.
 You can always add more plugins of your choice by updating the configurations via Stateful Set Configuration on Kubernetes.

-### Ability to choose your ElasticSearch Distro
+### Ability to choose your Elasticsearch Distro

-We also let you deploy an ElasticSearch flavor of your own choice.
-You can either install the Apache 2.0 licensed distribution of [ElasticSearch](https://github.com/elastic/elasticsearch) or use [Open Distro for ElasticSearch](https://opendistro.github.io/for-elasticsearch/) which comes with additional security enhancements.
+We also let you deploy an Elasticsearch flavor of your own choice.
+You can either install the Apache 2.0 licensed distribution of [Elasticsearch](https://github.com/elastic/elasticsearch) or use [Open Distro for Elasticsearch](https://opendistro.github.io/for-elasticsearch/) which comes with additional security enhancements.

 ## Deployment Options